 - b.
 Switch access code from the switch of the origination party to the switch to which the Routing Point belongs, concatenated with its Association (if the Association value is specified). - c.
 Switch access code from the switch of the origination party to the switch to which the Routing Point belongs, concatenated with the number for the DN. - d.
 Default access code of the switch to which the Routing Point belongs, concatenated with its Association (if the Association value is specified). - e.
-Default access code of the switch to which the Routing Point belongs, concatenated with the number for the DN.

-Note: If option use-implicit-access-numbers is set to true, the access number composed of switch access code and DN can be used for external transfers of calls originating at switches for which an access number is not specified.
+Default access code of the switch to which the Routing Point belongs, concatenated with the number for the DN. - Note: If option use-implicit-access-numbers is set to true, the access number composed of switch access code and DN can be used for external transfers of calls originating at switches for which an access number is not specified. - 6.
+When you are finished, click Apply.

-Configuring access resources for the dnis-pool transaction type
+Procedure: Configuring access resources for the dnis-pool transaction type